Skip to Main Content

 Content

-ScholarsCommons collects unique scholarly content produced by the FGCU community.
-Our current collection includes FGCU theses and dissertations dating back to 2001 and a growing collection of research papers from campus institutes and departments.
+The FGCU institutional repository, ScholarsCommons collects unique scholarly content produced by the FGCU community.
+Our current collection includes FGCU theses and dissertations dating back to 2001 and a growing collection of scholarship and research from campus institutes and departments.
 ScholarsCommons accommodates both born-digital materials and items that have been converted to digital, including text, images, audio, video, 3D data, and will add other formats as they become relevant in the future.

 Faculty can deposit their research and scholarship (either via linked citations or files) into their respective faculty profiles by signing into ScholarsCommons.
 Deposits can include: